mindyng/mindyng.github.io/_posts/2024-07-13-Advanced-Language-Analysis.md

 people's reactions.

 Given that I am writing this on a MacBook Pro and recently got an iPhone, I feel more inclined to be up-to-date with Apple's releases.
-I did have the option of just tracking Reddit's WWDC 2024 live megathread or watch [The Verge's](https://www.youtube.com/watch?v=sBXdyUA6A88) condensed version of the conference, but that is not as fun as scraping the data and performing NLP analysis on people's reactions. :)
+I did have the option of just tracking Reddit's WWDC 2024 live megathread or watch [The Verge's condensed version of the conference](https://www.youtube.com/watch?v=sBXdyUA6A88), but that is not as fun as scraping the data and performing NLP analysis on people's reactions. 😃

 Also, after performing [sentiment analysis on LLM chatbots](https://mindyng.github.io/blog/2024/01/01/Sentiment-Analysis-On-L-L-M-Chatbots), in future iterations, I had wanted better topics generated as well as perform sentiment analysis on aspects versus overall comments.
 Lastly, I have been wanting to use a free, open-sourced LLM's API's to generate answers in my notebook.

 # Business Insights